Skip to content

 • Joanne Paul- Thomas More

-Born during the Wars of the Roses and ultimately destroyed by Henry VIII, Thomas More remains a complex figure—hailed as a saintly scholar and author of Utopia, or condemned as a stubborn zealot.
-In Thomas More: A Life and Death in Tudor England, Joanne Paul uses new research to reveal a brilliant yet flawed thinker whose life helped shape modern Europe.
+Born during the Wars of the Roses, shaped by the Renaissance, and ultimately destroyed by Henry VIII, Thomas More remains one of the most compelling figures in English history—seen either as a saintly scholar and visionary author of Utopia, or a stubborn zealot as portrayed in Wolf Hall.
+In Thomas More: A Life and Death in Tudor England, Joanne Paul draws on new archival discoveries and over a decade of research to present a richly detailed portrait of a complex, flawed man—an intellectual and political giant whose life of family, faith, and power helped shape modern Europe.

 • Nicola Clark- The Waiting Game

-• Melita Thomas- Elizabeth FitzGerald, Countess of Lincoln
+• Melita Thomas- Elizabeth Clinton, Countess of Lincoln

 Historians